ericbulloch/kwmd/concepts/home_lab.md

 - [TryHackMe](#tryhackme)
 - [Hack The Box](#hack-the-box)

+## Introduction

+Part of learning cybersecurity is taking steps to learn it safely.
+A home lab is a great way to try defending like a member of the blue team and also attacking like a member of the red team.
+A home lab can be very simple like a single machine that acts as a sandbox.
+I recommend having any target machines in their own segmented network from the host and the host's network that doesn't have internet access.

+Home labs are a great way to get hands on experience and try out things that are taught on sites like [TryHackMe](https://tryhackme.com), [Hack The Box](https://hackthebox.com), and [Let's Defend](https://letsdefend.io).

 ## Regular Lab

 My home lab setup is very simple.
 Here are the details: